 Fragrance Specialist Onboarding — Mid Level

 A 60-day onboarding plan for a mid-level fragrance specialist that covers compliance, role clarity, brand culture, and client connection.
-Use it to ramp faster on scent families, clienteling tools, and supervised shadow shifts.
+Use it to train scent families, clienteling tools, and supervised shadow shifts with measurable completion criteria.

 Trusted by frontline teams 15 years of frontline software AI customization in seconds

-Built for: Retail Beauty · Luxury Goods · Department Stores
+Built for: Retail Sales · Beauty · Luxury Goods · Department Stores

 Overview